-When going to hike along Circum Baikal Railway and on Olkhon island we packed more or less the same things and brought with us more or less the same equipment like when hiking Annapurna circuit in Nepal (see our full packing and equipment list for hiking in Nepal).
+When going to hike along Circum Baikal Railway and on Olkhon island we packed more or less the same things and brought with us more or less the same equipment like when hiking Annapurna circuit in Nepal.
+See our complete, all-season packing and equipment list for hiking in Nepal.

 There was only one difference, though – we planned to camp this time.
 So, that means we needed to pack other camping camping gear, too, not only sleeping bags.
 And we needed to think about food as well.
 Because we were planning to be away from cities, towns and villages.
 And thus – away from shops, restaurants and cafes.
 Our Russian friend was a great help here.
 Not only he helped us to pack our bags better but also he gave us some great tips about hiking and camping in Siberia.